Whither Our UK NHS ? Consultation Responses

 their patients healthier, with many already offering periodic health checks to

 the over 65s, blood pressure and cholesterol checks, etc. but the impression is that this may be adversely affecting availability of routine appointments.
-It’s important to ensure that patients don’t find this new approach intrusive, or
+It’s also important to ensure that patients don’t find this new approach intrusive, or

 feel they are being told how to run their lives…or even spied upon.
 Persuasion